 For staunch environment-friendly clean-fuel advocates like me, this diesel operated toy train would seem like a huge wastage.
 It is highly inefficient as it consumes more than one litre of fuel per kilometer.
 It is slow as it takes about 45 minutes to cover just 17 kilometers.
 And to top it all up its not even comfortable with little more than wooden planks as seats.
 Moreover, the smell of burnt deisel is not very inviting to say the least.

-For all its ecological and environmental hazards, the cog railway is still a heritage to be preserved – a medieval relic dating back to the 1800s.
+For all its ecological and environmental hazards, the cog railway is still a heritage to be preserved.
+It is a medieval relic dating back to the 1800s.
 There are very few sites in the world where such cog trains exist and probably all of them are located in mountainous terrain.
-This is because cog trains are propelled by heavy steam engines and require a gradient to operate properly.
+This is because cog trains are propelled by heavy steam engines.
+They require a gradient (slope) to operate properly.
 The uphill journey is usually slow and somewhat shaky while the downhill journey is much smoother.

 I took my place beside Ravi and Sara while Kanchan and Meghna decided to take the seats behind us facing the opposite direction.
 I am sure we were not very loud but the train conductor might have over-heard us speaking in Hindi.
 For once he was done dealing with the other passengers, he came back to us.
 “Are you guys from India?” asked the tall, handsome excitedly.
 Ravi and I replied in affirmative and quickly the conversation gathered pace and reached the Indian sub-continent.